okaufmann/Carbonated/README.md

 If `$databaseTimezone` is undefined, the app's timezone (found in `/config/app.php`) will be used as a fallback.

-If you are using Carbonated outside of Laravel, `$databaseTimezone` will default to `UTC`.
+If you are using Carbonated with Eloquent outside of Laravel, `$databaseTimezone` will fallback to `UTC`.